-Applicants using slow internet, such as dial-up connections, should be aware that transmission can take some time before Grants.gov receives your application.
-Again, Grants.gov will provide either an error or a successfully received transmission in the form of an email sent to the applicant with the AOR role.
+Applicants using unreliable internet connections should be aware that the process of completing the Workspace can take some time.
+Therefore, applicants should allow enough time to prepare and submit the application before the package closing date.
+Grants.gov will provide either an error or a successfully received transmission in the form of an email sent to the applicant with the AOR role attempting to submit the application.
 The Grants.gov Support Center reports that some applicants end the transmission because they think that nothing is occurring during the transmission process.
 Please be patient and give the system time to process the application.